WEEKLY BULLETIN

 Preside at Table - Jim Cauveren

-Assist at Table - Cody Davis
+Assist at Table - Russ Davis

 Offering - Jim Cauveren